LGBTQ nobility and royalty: South and Southeast Asia

 A significant event in LGBT aristocracy occurred in 2006, when Manvendra Singh Gohil, a prince of the former princely state of Rajpipla in Gujarat, India, came out as gay to Indian media; the event caused controversy both in India and abroad, and his family unsuccessfully attempted to disinherit him.

-It was rumored to be an open secret that late Sultan Qaboos of Oman was the only gay ruling monarch, however, his rule did not improve LGBT rights in Oman.

 Prince Azim of Brunei was outed in 2019, the year before his death.